Skip to main content

 Larch Shadow Gap Cladding

-Our Siberian Larch timber is sorted into Grade A (Unsorted I-III) and Grade B (Sawfalling I-V).
-As mentioned, Grade A allows for infrequent, smaller knots, whereas Grade B has more knots per plank — but both perform excellently for garden shed cladding.
+We sort our Siberian larch cladding into grade ‘A’ (Unsorted I-III) and grade ‘B’ (Sawfalling I-V).
+A allows for infrequent, smaller knots, whereas Grade B has more knots per plank – but both perform excellently for garden shed cladding.

-One thing many people value about Douglas Fir is its beautiful variation in colour and character — you can admire the differences between panels all day.
-With a dry density of 510kg/mᵌ, this species may also surprise you with its strength and scratch resistance!
+One thing many people value about Douglas fir is its beautiful variation in colour and character — you can admire the differences between panels all day.
+It has a wild grain pattern and a warm reddish-brown palette.

 Douglas Fir Garden Room Cladding

-If you’re on a slight budget but still want a high-performance, good looking wood for your shed cladding, don’t discount products like Thermo-Nordic Pine, Thermo-Ayous and Thermo-Tulipwood.
+If you’re on a slight budget but still want a high-performance wood for your shed cladding, take a look at Thermo-ayous, Thermo-Nordic pine and Thermo-tulipwood.

-The treatment process drastically improves the outdoor performance properties of the timber, resulting in a resilient, decay-resistant, stable and eye-catchingly beautiful exotic brown colour.
+The sustainable heat treatment process drastically improves the timber’s outdoor performance, producing a decay-resistant, stable and eye-catchingly beautiful exotic brown cladding solution.
+All thermally-modified cladding products have a BS EN 350 Class 2 (durable) rating.

 Thermo Ayous Garden Room Cladding